Real Estate in Spain

 When we asked expats what advice they would give a foreigner before buying a property in Spain, they said:

-"- Familiarize yourself with the Spanish legal system and the relevant rules for purchasing property in Spain. - Obtain independent legal and financial advice to ensure that the process of purchasing a property is completed fully and correctly. - Contact a qualified Spanish real estate agent and research the area you wish to purchase in. - Ensure that you consider the costs which you may incur in buying a property, such as taxes and property transfer taxes. - Determine what type of ownership you wish to have and research if you require any permission or licences to purchase the property. - Make sure you check the title deed and any other documents of the property and ensure everything is in order. - Ensure that the property complies with local building regulations. - Ensure that you know what type of insurance you require for the property. - Make sure you have adequate funds available in both your home and local currency in Spain to pay for the property," said one expat in Spain.
+"- Familiarize yourself with the Spanish legal system and the relevant rules for purchasing property in Spain. - Obtain independent legal and financial advice to ensure that the process of purchasing a property is completed fully and correctly. - Contact a qualified Spanish real estate agent and research the area you wish to purchase in. - Ensure that you consider the costs which you may incur in buying a property, such as taxes and property transfer taxes. - Determine what type of ownership you wish to have and research if you require any permission or licences to purchase the property. - Make sure you check the title deed and any other documents of the property and ensure everything is in order. - Ensure that the property complies with local building regulations. - Ensure that you know what type of insurance you require for the property. - Make sure you have adequate funds available in both your home and local currency in Spain to pay for the property," remarked one foreigner who made the move to Spain.

 Are foreigners allowed to own property in Spain?